OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.md

 The [`Path`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Scope_of_cookies) attribute plays a major role in setting the scope of the cookies in conjunction with the [`domain`](#domain-attribute).
 In addition to the domain, the URL path that the cookie is valid for can be specified.
 If the domain and path match, then the cookie will be sent in the request.
 Just as with the domain attribute, if the path attribute is set too loosely, then it could leave the application vulnerable to attacks by other applications on the same server.
 For example, if the path attribute was set to the web server root `/`, then the application cookies will be sent to every application within the same domain (if multiple application reside under the same server).
 A couple of examples for multiple applications under the same server:

 - `path=/bank`
-- `path=/api`
-- `path=/api/private`
+- `path=/private`
 - `path=/docs`
+- `path=/docs/admin`

 #### Expires Attribute

-The [`Expires`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Permanent_cookies) attribute is used to set persistent cookies.
+The [`Expires`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Permanent_cookies) attribute is used to:

+- set persistent cookies
+- limit lifespan if a session lives for too long
+- remove a cookie forcefully by setting it to a past date

 Unlike [session cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Session_cookies), persistent cookies will be used by the browser until the cookie expires.
 Once the expiration date has exceeded the time set, the browser will delete the cookie.
-Session cookies are recommended to be set as a [session cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Session_cookies), and not in a permanent fashion.

 #### SameSite Attribute

 The [`SameSite`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies) attribute is used to assert that a cookie ought not to be sent along with cross-site requests.
-These features allows the server to mitigate the risk of cross-orgin information leakage.
-In some cases, it is used too as a risk reduction (or a defense in depth mechanism) strategy in front of [cross-site request forgery](05-Testing_for_CSRF.md) attacks.
+This feature allows the server to mitigate the risk of cross-orgin information leakage.
+In some cases, it is used too as a risk reduction (or defense in depth mechanism) strategy to prevent [cross-site request forgery](05-Testing_for_CSRF.md) attacks.
 This attribute can be configured in three different modes:

 - `Strict`
 - `Lax`